terraform-aws-modules/terraform-aws-iam/README.md

 ### IAM Role for EKS Service Accounts (IRSA)

+> [!TIP]
+> Upgrade to use EKS Pod Identity instead of IRSA
+> A similar module for EKS Pod Identity is available [here](https://github.com/terraform-aws-modules/terraform-aws-eks-pod-identity).

 Creates an IAM role that is suitable for EKS IAM role for service accounts (IRSA) with a set of pre-defined policies for common EKS addons.

 ```hcl